 Absolutely!
 We welcome students from anywhere, and will do our best to reimburse you for transport.
 Amtrak or MBTA will get you to Providence Station, just a ten minute walk from Brown’s Campus.

 Datathon is 100% free.
 We will be providing free food, drinks, and swag!

 The explosion of clinical data provides an exciting new opportunity to use machine learning to discover new and impactful clinical information.
+Among the questions that can be addressed are establishing the value of treatments and interventions in heterogeneous patient populations, creating risk stratification for clinical endpoints, and investigating the benefit of specific practices or behaviors.
 However, there are many challenges to overcome.

 The Sports Analytics Workshop will focus on how data can be leveraged to drive new insights in sports for front offices, coaching staffs, and fans.
 We will touch on key figures in the sports analytics community and the role of data science in the industry.

 As a group, we will then explore how to predict future NBA career success of college basketball prospects and the many challenges that come with this endeavor.
 This workshop is open to all, regardless of concentration, background, or experience level!

 With the massive increase in data being produced in the healthcare space, new insights are constantly being discovered.
 This workshop will explore what sorts of datasets are available, and what some of the best practices are when coming to analyzing health data.